1.0 Policy Statement

 Appendix 2: Complaint Form

-Please complete this form with details requested and return to the school / Trust
+Please complete this form with details requested and return to the school.

 Appendix 3: Procedure for a Panel Hearing

-• Panel members are invited to ask questions of the complainant.
+- Panel members and the Trust representative are invited to ask questions of the complainant.

-• The Headteacher / Trust Officer will be invited to explain their actions, attempts to resolve and refer to / be followed by any witnesses if present.
+- The Trust representative will be invited to explain their actions, attempts to resolve and refer to / be followed by any witnesses if present.

-• The complainant may question the Headteacher / Trust Officer and any witnesses at this stage.
+- The complainant may question the Trust representative and any witnesses at this stage.

-• Panel members are invited to ask questions of the Headteacher / Trust Officer.
+- Panel members are invited to ask questions of the Trust Representative.

-• The Headteacher / Trust Officer is then invited to sum up the actions and response to the complaint.
+- The Trust Representative is then invited to sum up the actions and response to the complaint.

-The Chair informs both parties regarding the timescale for a response.
+The Chair informs both parties regarding the timescale and format for a response.
 Both parties leave the hearing at the same time whilst the panel consider the issues and decides on key findings and a response.
+The Clerk will stay to assist the Panel with decision making.